-The Wind River Start-Up Challenge is supported through the National Science Foundation’s Established Program to Stimulate Competitive Research (EPSCoR) and the University of Wyoming Office for Research and Economic Development.
+The Wind River Start-Up Challenge (WRSC) began as a joint endeavor of the National Science Foundation’s Established Program to Stimulate Competitive Research (EPSCoR) and the University of Wyoming Office for Research and Economic Development.
+Now in its third year, WRSC is being supported through private funds.
 In partnership with the Eastern Shoshone and Northern Arapaho Tribes, this Challenge seeks to stimulate entrepreneurship on the Wind River Reservation and provide the opportunity for tribal members to acquire funding to launch businesses.
-The competition will identify two finalist teams to become eligible to apply to a $ 25,000 seed fund.
+The competition will identify teams to become eligible to apply to a seed fund.

-The Wind River Start-Up Challenge is being administered through the WTBC, the state-chartered development program and business incubator located on the UW campus.
+The Wind River Start-Up Challenge is being administered through IMPACT 307, a state-chartered development program and business incubator located on the UW campus.
 All finalists will be advised and coached through the full process of building a viable business concept.
-The WTBC provides full business life-cycle advising and coaching through experienced staff with backgrounds in varied fields including software, electronic hardware, capital equipment, industrial chemicals and processes, finance, and sales.
+IMPACT 307 provides full business life-cycle advising and coaching through experienced staff with backgrounds in varied fields including software, electronic hardware, capital equipment, industrial chemicals and processes, finance, and sales.
 All Wind River Start-Up Challenge finalists will be required to participate in advising and coaching sessions to prepare for the final Pitch Day event.

-The Wind River Start-Up Challenge is for tribal members created and managed ventures including new ventures launched by licensing university technology.
+The Wind River Start-Up Challenge is for new ventures created and managed by tribal members and including new ventures launched by licensing university technology.
 Tribal members are expected to have a primary role in developing the business and must intend to operate the business in the Wind River Community Area.

 - Applications must be for seed, startup, or early stage companies.